egoxiv/pillars-of-civilization/README.md

 The military path will give your civilization a strong military.
 The military civilization will win by nuking the opponenet.

-###Scientific

-The scientific path will give your civilization access to special technology.
-The scientific civilization will win by leaving the planet and the opponent behind.

 ###Economic

 The economic civilization will generate more money per turn.
 The economic civilization will win by buying the planet.